jxstixn/HW11/README.md

 ## Master Branch
-This change is made in master branch and used to demonstrate the pull & fetch request
+This change is made in master branch (this change is made after newBranch is created)
 ## myBranch
 This change is only made in myBranch